RS-ND/Capstone-Project/README.md

 ![Plot of the 95th percentile for model 1B and how the rest of the models worked](https://github.com/RS-ND/Capstone-Project/blob/master/images/1B_95.png)

 ## Methodology
 * The complete data trace with its various oscillations are considered one feature.
-This simulated data does not require any processing steps including feature selection.
+This simulated data does not require any processing steps.

 ## Conclusion
 ### Reflection